ayanbhatt/ayanbhatt.github.io/index.md

-Often thoughts take a while to reach their final, world-ready shape.
-This is a blog with my thoughts as they form.
+Often thoughts take a while to reach their final, "world-ready" shape.
+This is a blog with my thoughts before they've reached this shape.
 The topics discussed are mostly related to mathematical and financial economics.